-The Act defines 'concentrations' to include mergers, share or asset purchases resulting in the acquisition of control over another undertaking, and the creation of concentrative, as opposed to cooperative, joint ventures.
+The Act defines 'concentrations' to include mergers, share or asset purchases resulting in the acquisition of control over another undertaking, and the creation of full-function joint ventures.

 The Authority considers that a preliminary agreement is not sufficient to create a concentration for the purposes of the Act.